London Breast Institute Briefing: Breast Density Research

 This venture partners academic and research skills with medical diagnostic and treatment expertise from the Princess Grace Hospital.
 A range of clinical, academic and research skills is reflected in a unique team that has not previously existed in the independent sector.

-It also works closely with its sister hospitals in HCA International including with the London Cancer Centre at the Harley St Clinic and the breast care programme at the Portland Hospital for Women and Children.
+It also works closely with its sister hospitals in HCA Healthcare UK including with the London Cancer Centre at the Harley St Clinic and the breast care programme at the Portland Hospital for Women and Children.

 The Princess Grace Hospital was the first in the UK to offer patients full field digital mammography.
 The London Breast Institute’s comprehensive care extends from diagnosis, treatment and reconstructive surgery.